-NURSING 533.
-PHARMACOTHERAPEUTICS FOR ADVANCED PRACTICE NURSING THREE CREDITS agents and basic pharmacological principles.
+NSG 533.
+PHARMACOTHERAPEUTICS FOR ADVANCED PRACTICE NURSING THREE CREDITS

+This course explores the basic concepts of clinical pharmacokinetics and their application in drug regime design and monitoring.
+Pharmacotherapy for major diseases is emphasized.
+The course provides the student with a strong background in pharmacological agents and basic pharmacological principles.
 The course highlights major drug categories, purpose of action, common interactions and contraindications.
 Nursing and pharmacy practice faculty work collaboratively to provide the student with case studies that allow students to demonstrate their understanding of applied pharmacotherapy within the parameters of advanced practice nursing.